-Dear friends, I would like to invite you on an extraordinary adventure to South India.
-My first time there with Andrew Harvey, his words came to life...
+Dear friends, “India is a furnace of transformation.”
+I would like to invite you on an extraordinary adventure to South India...

 Dear friends,